-From Ko Lanta, we returned to Bangkok for a couple of days before coming home.
+Following Ko Lanta, we returned to Bangkok for a couple of days before coming home.
 Our second hotel was probably the nicest hotel we’ve ever stayed at.

 Monks are highly respected in Thailand.
-Lisa spotted this sign on the (elevated) subway in Bangkok
+Lisa spotted this sign on the (elevated) subway in Bangkok.

-A canal in Bangkok
+A canal in Bangkok.

-A massive food market we had dinner at
+A massive food market we had dinner at.

-We visited the neon market after passing it in a cab during our previous stay in Bangkok.
+We visited the Neon Market after passing it in a cab during our previous stay in Bangkok.
 We missed many of the large markets during the first stay, so we were determined to make up for it.

 We found a small enclave of bars and restaurants called “Co-co walk” that seemed to be popular with locals (mostly younger people).

-Crazy Bangkok traffic
+Crazy Bangkok traffic.

 We passed by a club called “Rock Pub” near our hotel a couple of times, and had to go in.
 We were glad we did.
 Where else are you going to see a local (original) band from the country of Bhutan playing rock/metal?

-The view from our corner-suite hotel
+The view from our corner-suite hotel.

 We went back to the Chata Chuk weekend market, this time on the weekend when everything was open.